0xrishavsharma/text-tango/README.md

 This project uses a number of technologies to work properly:

 - **Next.js**: A popular React framework for building web applications.
-- **React.js**: A JavaScript library for building user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for rapidly building custom user interfaces.
-- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Prisma**: An open source database independent ORM.
+- **React-Quill**: A React component for the Quill Rich Text Editor.
+- **Framer Motion**: A production-ready library for adding animations.
+- **React-Icons**: A collection of popular icons.
+- **Next-Auth**: An authentication library for Next.js.
+- **Prettier**: An opinionated code formatter.
+- **ESLint**: A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+- **Husky**: A tool that makes it easy to use githooks as if they are npm scripts.

 - **Yarn**: A fast, reliable, and secure dependency management tool.
 - **Firebase**: A platform developed by Google for creating mobile and web applications.
 It is used in this project for image storage.
 - **Git**: A free and open source distributed version control system.